The365DayProject/Instagram-bot-beta/README.md

 -Enter the list of comments.
 -Choose the commenting frequency.

+How to run:
+-Open cmd and go to the folder of the project
+-Run the main.py file (python main.py or py main.py or py -m main.py)

 How to comment:
 -Place your comment in the corresponding box in the form (@jlo @cristiano @leomessi) where of course in your case you can @[add name of user].
 -Click the 'Add comment' button.